jonbnewman/mobx-store-provider/README.md

 import { types } from "mobx-state-tree";
 import StoreProvider, { createStore } from "mobx-store-provider";

-// Create the provider and hook we can use in our application to access this store const { Provider: AppStoreProvider, useStore: useAppStore } = new StoreProvider();

-// To provide this store to other components, we export useAppStore here and then import it elsewhere: export { useAppStore };
+// We import our child component from another module import MyNameDisplay from "./MyNameDisplay";

 // Our mobx-state-tree store definition const AppStore = types.model({
   name: types.string,
 });

+// Create the provider and hook we can use in our application to access this store const { Provider: AppStoreProvider, useStore: useAppStore } = new StoreProvider();
+// To provide this store to other components, we export useAppStore here and then import it elsewhere: export { useAppStore };

 // Now we use the hook createStore to create appStore, and then wrap our application with
 // AppStoreProvider, passing in appStore for the value.